selivan/selivan.github.io/_posts/2018-07-07-block-ssh-bruteforce-with-iptables.md

 Chain `ssh-check`:

-1. Add packet's source address with mask 255.255.255.255 to list named SSH; if it is already there - existing entry
+1. Add packet's source address with mask 255.255.255.255 to list named SSH; if it is already there - update existing entry
 1. If packet is already in the list and it was seen at least 3 times within 20 seconds:
-  * Redirect the packet to chain `block-ssh`
+  * Redirect it to the chain `block-ssh`
 1. Accept packet if it was not redirected by the previous rule

 Chain `ssh-block`: